ayelsew/crypto-data-store/README.md

 ```

 ## Change log NPM
+ - 1.0.9 Now you can decide if class will create file if not exist
+    - In oder version if file is not wrote before read, a error was throw up
+    now just add `createFileIfNotExist: true` to prevent.
  - 1.0.7 Fix types, better eslint, secret key more compressed
     - Now methods like `.read(key: string)` can show properties of schema without pass generic type.
     - For developers, eslint config was updated for better lint code typescript;